famzah/xterm-js-shell/README.md

 - The authentication system generates a JWT token.
 Up to this point, the web shell server is not involved, yet.
 - The web "index.html" page then connects to the web shell server and provides the JWT token.
 - The JWT token is validated by the implementation of auth_callback().

-This project has not been tested at scale but has passed a ChatGPT code audit and is expected to be fully functional.